chakchurina/video_transcript_analysis/README.md

 **Ideas I Had But Didn't Implement**

 - I tried enriching the dataset with YouTube comments — they could help identify frequently commented spots.
-YouTube doesn't provide hotspots, but extracting them would seem like a good idea.
+YouTube doesn't provide hotspots, but extracting them, too, seems like a good idea.
 - Choosing themes for shorts based on channel descriptions or YouTube topics might improve views for a specific blogger.
 - If video processing speed isn't an issue, exploring the video with Computer Vision to alternate shots and make the cuts neater could be tried.
-- Based on sentiment analysis, I would create a small meme library — they could be added to the video at moments with high scores.
+- Based on sentiment analysis, I would create a small meme library — they could be added to the video at moments with high sentiment analysis scores.
 ![grumpy.png](https://www.palmbeachpost.com/gcdn/authoring/2013/06/02/NPPP/ghows-LK-b5f8745d-d134-4a5c-8d6c-cf570b96573a-2f43bf6d.jpeg?width=660&height=372&fit=crop&format=pjpg&auto=webp)

 The repository includes a notebook with my experiments — I tried various approaches before packaging my solutions into the service.
-You can browse through it, but don't consider it a solution; it's more like my sandbox, which demonstrates the thought process.
+You can browse through it, but don't consider it a solution; it's more like my jotter, which demonstrates my thought process.

 I want to say thanks again for such a cool task!
 I enjoyed working on it and hope you'll like my work too!